Team Seattle: 2009 Le Mans entry

 Team Seattle announced a partnership with Italian racing team AF Corse to apply for an entry to the 2009 24 Hours of Le Mans, not only to raise funds for Seattle Children's, but also for the French Mecenant Chirurgie Cardiaque.
 Although initially being granted a reserve entry, Team Seattle was granted a full entry on March 31, 2009, following the withdrawal of another competitor.
 Team Seattle made use of a Ferrari F430 GT2 from AF Corse's Advanced Engineering squad.
-Founder Don Kitch, Jr. and racing driver Joe Foster were joined by actor Patrick Dempsey, a regular competitor in the Rolex Sports Car Series.
+Founder Don Kitch Jr. and racing driver Joe Foster were joined by the actor Patrick Dempsey, a regular competitor in the Rolex Sports Car Series.

 Pledges to the team were raised not only by the car's lap total, but also by allowing donations in exchange for personal photos to be added to the car's paint scheme.
 The team expected to raise $1 million at the event.

+Collaboration with Heart of Racing

+In 2014, former Team Seattle driver, Ian James founded The Heart of Racing, which would become a partner of Team Seattle and Alex Job Racing from 2014 until 2016.

+The team returned for the 2020 season, with drivers Roman De Angelis, Alex Riberas, Ian James, Nicki Thiim and Darren Turner.
+While they didn't win a race in that season, their best result came at the 2020 12 Hours of Sebring where they finished 2nd.

+The Team would achieve their first win at the 2021 Detroit SportsCar Classic with Roman De Angelis and Ross Gunn at the wheel, after another team failed to meet the minimum refueling time.
+They would achieve 2 more wins that season, en route to a 3rd place in GTD Standings.

+For 2022 the team would field a second car in GTD Pro for Alex Riberas, Ross Gunn, Maxime Martin and Tom Gamble.
+They would finish 4th in the standings, while Roman De Angelis won the GTD championship.

+2023 wasn't so successful for the team as they finished 5th in GTD Pro and 2nd in GTD.